Christmas Pyramid at the Christmas Market in Basel, Switzerland

 • 5-minute walk to Old Town Basel

-• Tram station steps away
+• The tram station is steps away

 • Friendly Staff